netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 ### Step1: Deploy the VIP CRD

-Perform the following step to deploy the Citrix VIP CRD which enables communication between the Citrix ingress controller and the IPAM controller.
+Perform the following step to deploy the Citrix VIP CRD which enables communication between the Netscaler ingress controller and the IPAM controller.

      kubectl create -f https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/vip/vip.yaml

  For more information on VIP CRD see, the [VIP CustomResourceDefinition](../crds/vip.md).

-### Step2: Deploy the Citrix ingress controller
+### Step2: Deploy the Netscaler ingress controller

-Perform the following steps to deploy the Citrix ingress controller with the IPAM controller argument.
+Perform the following steps to deploy the Netscaler ingress controller with the IPAM controller argument.

 1. Download the `citrix-k8s-ingress-controller.yaml` using the following command:

         wget  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml

-2. Edit the Citrix ingress controller YAML file:
+2. Edit the Netscaler ingress controller YAML file:

     - Specify the values of the environment variables as per your requirements.
-For more information on specifying the environment variables, see the [Deploy Citrix ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).
+For more information on specifying the environment variables, see the [Deploy Netscaler ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).

     - Specify the IPAM controller as an argument using the following: